morse-simulator/morse/doc/morse/user/advanced_tutorials/ros_tutorial.rst

 Setup
 -----

-You need to have a working installation of ROS Electric or Diamonback and also have the python3-compatible stacks for MORSE-ROS installed.
+You need to have a working installation of ROS Electric (or Diamonback) and also have the python3-compatible stacks for MORSE-ROS installed.
 You can find information about this here:  :doc:`installation notes <../installation>`

 You should also be familiar with the basic usage of ROS and how to use TF and the ROS navigation stack.
 You should also know about launchfiles and topic remapping as well as the robot state publisher.
-Also experience with RVIZ are of advantage.
+Also experience with RVIZ is of advantage.
 Tutorials on all of those topics can be found on http://www.ros.org.

-To create the TF-tree, you have to write a TF-broadcaster that build a TF-tree from informations about the robot`s pose, velocity and the robot model (in ROS usually given as URDF-file).
-The TF-tree also need information about the current configuration of the joints of the robot in case they are not fixed joints.
+To create the TF-tree, you have to write a TF-broadcaster that builds a TF-tree from informations about the robot`s pose, velocity and the robot model (in ROS usually given as URDF-file).
+The TF-tree also needs information about the current configuration of the flexible joints of the robot.
 You also need to set the parameters of the ROS navigation (local planner, move_base, etc).
 Detailed information about the ROS navigation-stack can be found here: http://www.ros.org/wiki/navigation.

 You can download a ROS-stack including an example implementation for using ROS navigation with the simulated PR2 robot in MORSE using rosinstall: